-Have you anytime found that majority of photovoltaic cells installed on roofs in Australia are fixed in portrait alignment?
+Have you ever found that the majority of photovoltaic cells installed on roofs in Australia are fixed in portrait alignment?
 Portrait alignment is more widespread as it’s reasonable and faster to install solar panels in this way.

 Point to be noted: Today’s post isn’t related to energy earned.
 With respect to energy earned, a portrait panel that is not shaded will produce the same amount of electricity as a landscape solar panel.

-So, which alignment for Solar Panels installation is better?
+So, which alignment for Solar panel installation is better?
 Portrait Vs. Landscape

-Assume you wish to set up 11 panels on a standard color bond roof.
+Assume you wish to set up 11 panels on a standard colour bond roof.
 You can put them in portrait-like shown below:

 image title: Standard portrait orientation solar installation